XOQDY/tanks-game/README.md

 ## How to Play
 ### Rule
 The Rule is simple if you got shoot you die.
 Simple right?
+Also don't forgot get only one shot and you will lose.

 ### Single Player Mode
 In single player mode you are fighting against AI tanks so the point of single player mode is destroy all AI tank and you will win